 A: Of course.
 It is a common procedure for both women and men.
 In fact, some male patients are encouraged to undergo the treatment to make their complexions appear less stern or angry.

-Q: Can I make the effects last longer?
+Q: Can I make the outcome last longer?

-A: Research suggests moving the muscles (the doctor worked on) right after the session is over.
+A: Research suggests moving the muscles (the doctor worked on) right after the session is over for maximum effects.
 It sounds weird but it doesn’t hurt to try.

 Q: Does the angle matter?